NeekDaSneak/Reading-Notes/Class-07.md

 ### **_Why is this topic important?_**

+- You dont want to miss out on important updates.
+If you dont upgrade your system it is suceptiable to hackers.
+Remote access is an amazing capibility to be able to work not in the office but away from the office.

 ## **OS Upgrade**

 Some reasons developers put out software updates to fix problems discovered within the software.